 Samuel H. Boardman State Scenic Corridor

 If you enjoyed the sea stacks along the northern coastline of Oregon then you will LOVE the Samuel H. Boardman State Scenic Corridor.
 Located just north of California along the Oregon coast, this area is famous for rugged beaches, dramatic cliffs, sea stacks, and more.
-Some must-see’s are Secret Beach, Arch Rock, and Natural Bridges Cove.
+Drive south from Cannon Beach and stop in Newport for lunch and then visit Heceta Head Lighthouse on the central Oregon coast.
+Some other must-see stops are Secret Beach, Arch Rock, and Natural Bridges Cove.
+I definitely recommend extending a few days for this Oregon Coast road trip!

 Sahalie and Koosah Falls